 The agency has systems in place to monitor, audit and review the effectiveness and quality of care provided to service users.
-The inspector viewed the records of quality monitoring visits completed by a senior manager and the action plans developed; they indicate that the system is effective in identifying areas for improvement.
-Records of quality monitoring visits viewed during the inspection were noted to include comments made by service users and where appropriate their representatives.
+The inspector viewed the records of monthly quality monitoring visits completed by a senior manager from the agency and the action plans developed; they indicate that the system is effective in identifying areas for improvement.
+Records of quality monitoring visits viewed during the inspection were noted to include comments made by service users, staff, HSC Trust representatives and where appropriate service user's representatives.
 The records included details of the review of accidents, incidents or safeguarding referrals, staffing arrangements, record keeping and financial management arrangements.